ralflorent/namefully/readme.md

 other words, the most basic/typical case is a name that looks like this:
 `John Smith`, where `John` is the _firstName_ and `Smith`, the _lastName_.

-> NOTE: Do notice that the order of appearance matters and (as shown in
+> Do notice that the order of appearance matters and (as shown in [orderedBy](#orderedby))
-> [orderedBy](#orderedby)) can be altered through configured parameters.
-By default,
+> can be altered through configured parameters.
+By default, the order of appearance
-> the order of appearance is as shown above and will be used as a basis for
-> future examples and use cases.
+> is as shown above and will be used as a basis for future examples and use cases.

 Once imported, all that is required to do is to create an instance of `Namefully` and the rest will follow.

 ### Basic cases

-Let us take a common example with all the parts:
+Let us take this example with all the parts:

 `Mr John Joe Smith PhD`